It is startling to realize how much unbelief is necessary to make belief possible. What we know as blind faith is

 Believers often meet weekly to reinforce the boundaries of their beliefs.
 Still, the modern world is full of examples of why their belief system is flawed and inaccurate.
 That’s why defending unbelief is stressful.

-The mental stress from keeping up unbelief causes a psychological condition known as cognitive dissonance.
-This condition triggers the “fight, flight or freeze” reaction to danger to any idea that contradicts the belief system.
+The mental stress of maintaining unbelief results in a condition known as cognitive dissonance.
+This condition triggers the “fight, flight, or freeze” reaction to danger to any idea that contradicts the belief system.
+To make belief possible, they must maintain unbelief in everything the refutes their belief system.

 This is a tactic which many organized religions use to keep their members.
 This is an effective tool for mind control.
 It is amazing to consider the number of facts, and aspects of logical thinking one must give up to keep their mind from considering the facts.
 This is why it takes so much effort to handle the stress.

 How to Spot the Need for Unbelief

 Here are some things to help you determine if you are under the spell of unbelief.
 Sadly, systems of thought using unbelief as a central theme is easy to find.
 That’s because unbelief is at the foundation of the world’s dominant religious paradigms.
 However, not all religions are harmful.
 For example, Taoism and many forms of Paganism have the least barriers to becoming a freethinker.
-In fact, many encourage the development of your own path.
+In fact, many encourage the development of your path.

 So, unbelief is not central to all spiritual beliefs.
 You can tell the difference quickly.
-If system conflicts with science or other facts, you know you are dealing with unbelief.
+If their system conflicts with science or other facts, you know you are dealing with unbelief.
 This is especially true if the tactic of unbelief is central to the paradigm’s legitimacy.
 If a belief system needs to defend against facts and logic, that is a system of unbelief.

 Bate and Switch